jfrancis71/ros2_coco_detector/README.md

 ```
 You may receive a warning on the colcon build step: "SetuptoolsDeprecationWarning: setup.py install is deprecated", this can be ignored.

 The above steps assume a RoboStack mamba/conda ROS2 install.
-If using other installation process, replace the RoboStack image-tools package install step with whichever command is appropriate for your environment.
+If using other installation process, replace the RoboStack image-tools and vision-msgs packages install steps with whichever command is appropriate for your environment.
 The image-tools package is not required for coco_detector, it is just used in the steps below for convenient demonstration.
+However vision-msgs is required (this is where the ROS2 DetectionArray2D message is defined)

 ## Activate Environment